 What is Compound Interest?

-The addition of the interest to the principal amount of the loan or the deposit, or rather say the interest on the interest is known as the Compound Interest.
 It is basically the outcome of reinvesting the interest and not paying it so that the interest is earned in the next period on the principal sum in addition to the formerly accumulated interest.

 In simple terms, calculation of Compound interest is done on the amount borrowed and previous interest if any.
 It is very much standard in economics and finance.
 It is contrasted with the simple interest in which formerly accumulated interest is not included in the principal sum of the current period and hence, there is no such compounding here.